ZovoTools

 When a web crawler visits your site, it first checks for a robots.txt file at the root.
 The file contains rules specifying which user-agents (crawlers) can access which paths.
 Well-behaved crawlers follow these rules, but compliance is voluntary - malicious bots may ignore them entirely.

-Can robots.txt block AI crawlers?
+Can robots.txt block intelligent crawlers?

 What is the difference between Allow and Disallow?